Tignes Travel Guide

 Tignes is made up of three villages: Val Claret is the highest and is situated at the foot of the glacier; Tignes Le Lac, with its stunning setting on the lake, is the largest; and the modern Tignes Le Lavachet is further down.
 Two small villages below, Tignes Les Brévières and Tignes Les Boisses, are directly linked to the ski area and provide a more traditional atmosphere with charming chalets, narrow streets and picturesque churches.
 All five villages are connected by a free bus service.

 The ski area is large and varied, with terrain suitable to all levels of skiers and snowboarders.
-L'Espace Killy is known for its fantastic off-piste and has good lift access.
+Val d'Isère is known for its fantastic off-piste and has good lift access.
 The Grand Motte glacier, at 11,335 feet (3,455m), has a wide variety of runs, from beginner slopes to challenging off-pistes for experts.

-Beginners will also find plenty of nursery slopes in the villages and some nice easy runs in L'Espace Killy; most beginner trails are lower down and therefore less favourable during the summer skiing season, although snow machines are used.
+Beginners will also find plenty of nursery slopes in the villages and some nice easy runs in Val d'Isère; most beginner trails are lower down and therefore less favourable during the summer skiing season, although snow machines are used.
 Longer green runs are available in the Val d'Isère area, with special lift tickets offered.
 Skiing and snowboarding schools teach all levels in private or group lessons.

 With more than 150 shops, holiday visitors wanting to shop till they drop will be able to find almost everything in the resort area, from upmarket French boutiques to sports equipment and tourist items.
 Markets offer homemade goods with a traditional French flavour.

-Numerous restaurants in Tignes cater to the different tastes and budgets of all holidaymakers with a wide selection of international cuisine and local Savoyard fare, from American-style fast food, pizzerias and a taste of Mexico to crèperies and chicken cordon bleu.
+Many restaurants in Tignes cater to the different tastes and budgets of all holidaymakers, with a wide selection of international cuisine and local Savoyard fare, from American-style fast food, pizzerias and a taste of Mexico to crèperies and chicken cordon bleu.

 The nightlife in Tignes is relatively quiet, and those seeking a more active scene will have to head to neighbouring Val d'Isère.
 Numerous bars and cafes cater to the off-the-slopes crowd, and several discos shake until the early hours, but the village authorities do not tolerate wild partying in the streets and general rowdiness is likely to bring on a large fine or a visit to the local jail.
 Tignes Le Lac and Val Claret are the liveliest villages.